joelspadin-garmin/vscode-private-extension-manager/extension/README.md

 file.
 The extension manager will display the registries and recommendations from all of them.

+**Note:** if the `query` option is omitted, the query text will be a single asterisk.
+Some registry servers such as Verdaccio do not respond to this with all available packages, so you may need to set `query` to get any results at all.

 ### User Configuration

 Each user may also specify registries to use regardless of which workspace is